 You can specify as many attribute names as you like, but the total length of an order expression, including commas and blank spaces, must not exceed 255 characters.
-If you do not specify an attribute name, the order expression will, by default, contain the name of the first attribute in the resource table, for example, the JOBNAME attribute in the CICSRGN resource table.
+If you do not specify an attribute name, the order expression contains the name of the first attribute in the resource table, for example, the JOBNAME attribute in the CICSRGN resource table.